Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Introduction

-{\bf A Word about our Techniques.} To solve the \stsp problem, we first solve the ``Isolation'' problem, which seeks to identify which of the $m$ scenarios has materialized; once we know the scenario we can visit its vertices using, say, Christofides' heuristic.
-The idea behind our algorithm for \isoprob is this---suppose each vertex lies in at most half the scenarios; if we visit one vertex in each of the $m$ scenarios using a short tour (which is just group Steiner tree~\cite{gkr}), we'd notice at least one of these vertices to have a demand---this would reduce the number of possible scenarios by $50\%$.
-This is necessarily an over-simplified view, and there are many details to handle: we need not visit all scenarios---visiting all but one allows us to infer the last one by exclusion; the expectation in the objective function means we need to solve a \emph{min-latency} version of group Steiner tree; not all vertices need lie in less than half the scenarios.
-Another major issue is that moreover we do not want our performance to depend on the size of the probabilities, in case some of them are exponentially small, so we cannot just hope to reduce the measure of the remaining scenarios by $50\%$.
+To solve the \stsp problem, we first solve the ``isolation problem'', which seeks to identify which of the $m$ scenarios has materialized.
+Once we know the scenario we can visit its vertices using any constant-factor approximation algorithm for TSP.
+The high-level idea behind our algorithm for the isolation problem is this---suppose each vertex lies in at most half the scenarios; then if we visit one vertex in each of the $m$ scenarios using a short tour, which is an instance of the {\em group Steiner tree} problem\footnote{In the group Steiner tree problem~\cite{gkr} the input is a metric $(V,d)$ with root $r\in V$ and groups $\{X_i\sse V\}$ of vertices; the goal is to compute a minimum length tour originating from $r$ that visits at least one vertex of each group.}, we'd notice at least one of these vertices to have a demand; this would reduce the number of possible scenarios by at least $50\%$ and we can recursively run the algorithm on the remaining scenarios.
+This is an over-simplified view, and there are many details to handle: we need not visit all scenarios---visiting all but one allows us to infer the last one by exclusion; the expectation in the objective function means we need to solve a \emph{minimum-sum} version of group Steiner tree; not all vertices need lie in less than half the scenarios.
+Another major issue is that we do not want our performance to depend on the magnitude of the probabilities, as some of them may be exponentially small.
 Finally, we need to charge our cost directly against the optimal decision tree.
-All these issues can be resolved to give an $O(\log^2 n\cdot \log m)$ approximation for \isoprob (and hence for \stsp) with $n$ nodes and $m$ scenarios.
-The \isoprob algorithm also involves an interesting combination of ideas from the group Steiner~\cite{gkr,ccgg} and minimum latency~\cite{bccprs,cgrt,fhr} problems---it uses a greedy strategy that is greedy with respect to two different criteria, namely both the probability measure and the number of scenarios.
-This idea is formalized in our definition of the {\em partial latency} group Steiner (\lpgst) problem, and its algorithm (see Section~\ref{app:grp-lat}).
-In Appendix~\ref{app:hardness}, we show that both \stsp and \isoprob are $\Omega(\log^{2-\epsilon} n)$ hard to approximate even on tree metrics; our results are essentially best possible on such metrics, and we lose an extra logarithmic factor to go to general metrics, as in the group Steiner tree problem.
+All these issues can indeed be resolved to obtain Theorem~\ref{thm:main2}.